raguay/EmailIt/README.md

 ![EmailIt Preview](/images/preview.png)

-If you like what you see, you can click `Send It`.
+If you like what you see, you can click `Send`.
 Since my configuration doesn't setup any background or foreground colors, you see the default for the EmailIt program (or if you change the theme, whatever the new theme uses).
 The person that receives it will see the colors their email program uses (usually white background with black type).
 If you click `Edit`, you will go back to the main screen with the information you typed in still there.
+If you press `Clear`, you are sent to the main screen without any information.
+Back to the beginning to start over.

 ## Address Book